A Traveling Teacher

 From typing prompts to thinking with AI

-Most students are already using AI — but using it the same way they'd use a search engine.
+Most students are already using AI, but treating it like a search engine.
 They type a vague question, get a vague answer, and move on.
-This course moves your student from casual user to skilled operator: someone who understands what an AI is doing under the hood, knows how to direct it, and can recognize when it's wrong.
-By week 4, your student will have built their own AI Project around a real idea of their own — work they can keep using long after the course ends.
+This course moves your student from casual user to skilled operator: someone who understands how AI actually works, knows how to direct it precisely, and can recognize when it's wrong.
+By week 4, your student will have built their own AI Project around a real idea of their own.
+Something they keep using long after the course ends.

 Who this course is designed for